 22. Carry only large bills

-An article published in the Journal of Consumer Research, covers the denomination effect, or the cognitive bias that people are more willing to spend money when they are paying with smaller bills.
-For example, it is more likely that someone won’t think about spending ten $5 bills as opposed to spending one $50 bill.
-Carrying only large bills can help you prevent mindless impulse buying.
+One way to prevent mindless spending is by carrying around large bills, like a $50 or $100 bill.
+While having that amount of money in your wallet may seem like a temptation, this method works because of the denomination effect, or the cognitive bias that people are more willing to spend money when they are paying with smaller bills.
+For example, it is more likely that a person won’t think about spending ten $5 bills as opposed to spending one $50 bill.

 23. Start a free checking account